- Public Works Home

 Will the Street Maintenance Sales Tax fully fund the City's street maintenance needs?

-The projected revenues from a 3/8th cent Street Maintenance Sales Tax, alone, will not fully fund the City's street maintenance needs; however, the sales tax coupled with the City's continued financial commitment to street maintenance will provide the needed revenues to fully fund the program.
+The projected revenues from the 3/8th cent Street Maintenance Sales Tax, alone, will not fully fund the City's street maintenance needs; however, the sales tax coupled with the City's continued financial commitment to street maintenance will provide the needed revenues to fully fund the program.

 With a Street Maintenance Sales Tax, local & collector mill and overlay lane miles will increase more than 5 times what we are able to do today with our current budget, and the number of lane miles that receive surface treatments will nearly triple.